 - The easier and cheaper way to get into Central America by bus is from the United States.

-- It is long-distance and you have to go across Mexico but you can get to Guatemala in one full day.
+- It is long-distance and you must go across Mexico but you can get to Guatemala in one full day.

-- You can also choose between doing a number of stops in the Mexican attractions that will be on your way.
+- You can also choose between making several stops in the Mexican attractions that will be on your way.

 - If Guatemala is not the country you had in mind for your vacation a good idea is to arrange a bus to take you to the country you want to visit before you get to the border.

 As you can see these are two completely opposite options.
-If you are looking for relaxation, luxury, and resting, or maybe you just don’t have a lot of time plane is a must.
-If on the other hand, you want to do some exploring and to enjoy the sceneries and towns you will see on the way bus is your best choice.
+If you are looking for relaxation, luxury, and rest, or maybe you just don’t have a lot of time, a plane is a must.
+If on the other hand, you want to do some exploring and to enjoy the sceneries and towns you will see on the way, the bus is your best choice.

 How to Get Around Central America

 This thin strip of land that connects North and South America is famous for its forests, beaches, biodiversity, and the ruins of ancient cultures.
 Although they are very similar, the cultures you can find in each, offer particularities that make them unique.
 It is definitely worth spending some time exploring these 7 countries.

 Knowing the best way for you to get around in a country can be a bit stressful, especially in Central America, where many roads are not very well taken care of.